And other stuff to save for after law school

 We already had an 18-month-old girl when I started law school.
 But my wife wanted two girls, not one.
 And she wanted them to be about the same distance apart in age as she was from her sister.

-Law school is stressful enough so don’t complicate it by doing more stressful stuff, which is apparently why we decided to have a baby in my second year of law school.
+Law school is stressful enough so it's a good idea not to add more anxious stuff.
+So, we decided to have a baby in my second year of law school.
 I even missed a final exam to welcome our second girl into the world.

-Some classmates got married, others took up drinking heavily.
+Some classmates got married, and others took up heavy drinking.

 At the appropriate time, we went to the university health clinic for a pregnancy test.

-When anyone walked into the campus medical clinic in Fayetteville, he or she would have been greeted by a life-size Barbie doll staring at sick students like a crazed zombie.
+At the time, when anyone walked into the school's medical clinic, he or she would have been greeted by a life-size Barbie doll staring at sick students like a crazed zombie.